voschezang/coding-handbook/product-management.md

 **Shadow Backlog**
 Typically non-prioritized and not discussed openly.

+**Shadow Strategy**
+A [locally optimized, simplified version](https://twitter.com/johncutlefish/status/1574851694348750849) of a greater strategy.
+It may be created by ignorance or on purpose (for motivational reasons).

 **Zombie product**
 A product that is kept alive for political or personal reasons rather than market demand.